 - Place remaining ingredients to the large pot, stir and bring chili to a boil.
 Once boiling reduce heat, cover and let simmer for at least 30 minutes (longer will develop a deeper flavor) or until lentils are done cooking.

-- Once your chili is finished cooking, use either an immersion blender, or stand mixer to blend the chili.
+- Once your chili is finished cooking, use either an immersion blender, or blender to mix the chili.
 If using a stand mixer remove 1-2 cups of chili (be sure to get some liquid) and pulse until only small chunks remain.
 Add this back into the large pot and stir to combine.
 If using an immersion blender, just stick the blender in the pot and pulse/stir until your vegetarian chili is slightly blended and thickened to your liking.

 - Serve warm with toppers of choice or store leftovers in the fridge.